multiversx/sc-axelar-cgp-rs/interchain-token-service/README.md

 a new token, as well as register a token remotely for another chain.
 The [Interchain Token Factory](../interchain-token-factory) contract exists to abstract some functionality regarding deployment of tokens.

-This contract is based on the [Interchain Token Service implementation in Solidity](https://github.com/axelarnetwork/interchain-token-service/blob/v1.2.1/contracts/InterchainTokenService.sol).
+This contract is based on the v1.2.1 reference [Interchain Token Service implementation in Solidity](https://github.com/axelarnetwork/interchain-token-service/blob/v1.2.1/contracts/InterchainTokenService.sol).

 ## User callable endpoints
 - **deployTokenManager** (salt, destination_chain, token_manager_type, params) - deploys a custom token manager on MultiversX or another chain